m00nreal/signALL/README.md

 # signALL

-signALL is an application developed with the purpose to teach signal language to children and adults.
+signALL is an application developed with the purpose of teaching signal language to children and adults.
 It achiveves it by a simple game where you need to match the corresponding letter to an image.

 ## Getting Started